spacemonqi/sigfox-sensors/README.md

 GUI will display live updates of incoming sensor data (approx. once every six hours).

-Note that for demo purpose, the app scans the entire DynamoDB database once per second, and updates the local copy of the data accordingly.
+Note that for demonstration purposes, the app scans the entire DynamoDB database once per second, and updates the local copy of the data accordingly.
 However, for practical implementation, the sampling rate (sampling_rate in aws_app.py) can be set to once per day, for example.
 Ideally, a Lambda function should be written as to notify the app when entries are added to the DynamoDB database, but this has not been implemented as of yet.
-Reading the database at a high rate will eventually incur a cost, but remains well within the free tier for demo purposes.
+Reading the database at a high rate will eventually incur a cost, but remains well within the free tier for demonstration purposes.

 In order for the application to have access to DynamoDB, the AWS config and credentials need to be set.
 Create the files if they do not exist.